curl/everything-curl/http-response.md

 A less common feature used with transfer encoding is compression.

-Compression it self is common and over time the dominant and web compatible way to do compression for HTTP has become to use `Content-Encoding` as described in the section above.
+Compression in itself is common.
+Over time the dominant and web compatible way to do compression for HTTP has become to use `Content-Encoding` as described in the section above.
 But HTTP was originally intended and specified to allow transparent compression as a transfer encoding, and curl supports this feature.

-The client then simply asks the server to do compression transfer encoding and if acceptable, it will reponse with a header indiciating that it will and curl will then transparently uncompress that data on arrival.
+The client then simply asks the server to do compression transfer encoding and if acceptable, it will response with a header indicating that it will and curl will then transparently uncompress that data on arrival.
 A user enables asking for compressed transfer encoding with `--tr-encoding`: